MaartenGr/BERTopic/docs/faq.md

 ## **How can I use BERTopic with Chinese documents?**
 Currently, CountVectorizer tokenizes text by splitting whitespace which does not work for Chinese.
-In order to get it to work, you will have to create a custom `CountVectorizer` with `jieba`:
+To get it to work, you will have to create a custom `CountVectorizer` with `jieba`:

 ```python
 from sklearn.feature_extraction.text import CountVectorizer